MatrixEditor/caterpillar/docs/source/library/options.rst

     Each struct stores seven fields in total, whereby :code:`Format2` uses :code:`__slots__` to store each member.
-We used `pympler <https://pympler.readthedocs.io/en/latest/>`_ to retireve the amount of occupied bytes per object:
+We used `pympler <https://pympler.readthedocs.io/en/latest/>`_ to retrieve the amount of occupied bytes per object:

     .. code-block:: python
         :caption: Size difference between a :code:`__slots__` class and a normal Python class